 Despite extensive search efforts, Conestoga was never found.
 Due to the delay in the report of her loss, officials looked over two thousand miles away from her actual sinking location.
 Navy officials retroactively declared Conestoga ’s loss on 30 June 1921, with all 56 souls aboard lost.

-Over 90 years after the loss of Conestoga, an August 2009 expedition through NOAA’s Office of Coast Survey aboard F/V Pacific Star revealed a previously undocumented multibeam sonar target.
+Over 90 years after the loss of Conestoga, an August 2009 expedition through National Oceanic and Atmospheric Administration NOAA) Office of Coast Survey aboard F/V Pacific Star revealed a previously undocumented multibeam sonar target.
 The target appeared to be a wrecked tug near Southeast Farallon Island within the Greater Farallones National Marine Sanctuary.
 The Greater Farallones National Marine Sanctuary extends 3,295 square miles off the northern and central coast of California.
 Upon further investigation using remotely operated vehicles (ROV) during a September 2014 Maritime Heritage expedition aboard R/V Fulmar, researchers confirmed the target was a steel steam-powered tugboat that measured approximately 170 feet in length and 26 feet in beam.
 Archival research provided no clues to the identity of the tug beyond that of USS Conestoga.

 The wreck rests on an almost even keel with a slight list to port with a portion of her hull embedded in surrounding sediments.
 Most of the superstructure has collapsed into the hull, which is likely due to the effect of the surrounding environmental conditions upon the vessel’s wooden features.